Ning-D/Drone_BD_ControlArea/README.md

      ```bash
      python plot.py
      ```

-notice: we only labeled the shuttle position for hit/drop samples that are used in this study.
-To obtain the shuttle position at each frame, please use the tracking algorithm or labeling tool in [TrackNet](https://nol.cs.nctu.edu.tw:234/open-source/TrackNetv2/Track)/[TrackNetV2](https://nol.cs.nctu.edu.tw:234/open-source/TrackNetv2)
+Notice: We have only labeled the shuttle position for hit/drop samples that are used in this study.
+To obtain the shuttle position at each frame, please use the tracking algorithm or labeling tool available in [TrackNet](https://nol.cs.nctu.edu.tw:234/open-source/TrackNetv2/Track) or [TrackNetV2](https://nol.cs.nctu.edu.tw:234/open-source/TrackNetv2).

 ## Dataset Details

 | -/-       | Top-View Camera | Back-View Camera |